 Tourists who are looking for the adventure might be interested in climbing imposing limestone cliff formations.
 In the vicinity of Cat Ba there are two large climbing areas, the Butterfly Valley and the climbing area in the Bay.
 The number one stop for the most experienced climbers is Butterfly Valley near the bucolic village of Lien Minh.
 It is an unpolished karst wall that has fifty individual climbing routes.
 If you like the deep sea, venture into Tiger Beach (accessible by kayak) and Polish Pillar – a limestone peak comes out of the sea.
 Before venturing into either of these two points, we must take the tides into account, more than anything to ensure that there is enough water in case we fall.
 It is best to ask travel agents and organize it with their help.

-After reading this article, you might agree that in Halong Bay we can find a lot of space to engage in exciting outdoor activities that will get you sweating.
+After reading this article, you might agree that in Halong Bay we can find a lot of space to engage in exciting outdoor tours and activities that will get you sweating.
 Sailing on a boat in the middle of the legendary bay may be one of the nicest things to do in Vietnam.
 You may have seen hundreds of photos and videos about it.
 You may have imagined what it will be like and dreamed of being there someday.
 But there is no picture or image that can truly describe what it feels like sailing Halong Bay.
 Don’t miss it!